Student Tech Teams - Verizon Innovative Learning Schools

 Technology

 Training a student tech team may seem daunting, but fear not!
 Most of a tech team’s training can happen on the job, and students will learn most through opportunities to work hands-on with the devices.
-However, at the outset, you may consider bringing in a district IT leader to teach students the basics of the devices and the issues they might run into.
+To support the repair issues found in their hands-on training, student tech teams should be trained on and/or pilot digital citizenship lessons However, at the outset, consider bringing in a district IT leader to teach students the basics of the devices and the issues they might run into.
 Another great option is reaching out to local hardware and software vendors to see if they would be willing to host a field trip for students to get a skill-building or troubleshooting lesson.
 Most vendors are more than willing to do this, and it’s an opportunity for a fun trip for your students.

 Start as soon as you can!
 I met with my students before the school year started…and I can’t imagine this journey without them.
 Don’t be afraid to be open and honest with them.
 They are kids, but they have very creative solutions and want to see their school succeed.